JuanPabloDiaz/jpShop/README.md

 ## Contribution 🤝

-We welcome contributions to Jp·Shop!
-Feel free to fork the repository and submit pull requests with your improvements.
+All contributions are welcome.
+Please read the [CONTRIBUTING guidelines](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ### Contributors